emmanagano/philippine-strategies/src/content/philippines-if-us-retained-control.md

 ---
 id: 25
 title: "An Alternate Archipelago: The Philippines in 2025 Under Continued American Stewardship"
-description: "What if the Philippines never gained independence in 1946?
-This alternate history imagines a 2025 under continued American stewardship—more stable, less corrupt, and economically integrated into the U.S., but with sovereignty traded for prosperity."
+description: "What if the Philippines had been retained as a US Territory?
+This alternate history imagines the country under continued American stewardship, resulting in far better political stability, much less corruption, and economic equitability that would allow all ships to float atop a rising tide."
 date: "August 20, 2025"
 slug: "philippines-if-us-retained-control"
 category: "Security, Foreign Policy & Defense"
-author: "Robert T. Wagner"
-alt: "none"
+alt: "Filipino children smiling and waving U.S. and Philippine flags during a community event"
 tags:
   - alternate history
   - Philippine independence